george-hawkins/boto-experiments/create-ami.md

 This uses an ncurses UI, you can also run it with `--ui=none` for just a simple command line prompting interface but it's slightly less clear.

-The installer complains that it `was forced to guess the X library path` and suggests you install `pkg-config` but it's already installed and the real issue is that it calls `pkg-config` for `xorg-server`.
-We can see that `pkg-config` can lookup various variables for `x11` but none for `xorg-server`:
+The installer complains that it `was forced to guess the X library path` and suggests you install `pkg-config` but it's already installed and the real issue is that it calls `pkg-config` for `xorg-server` (which isn't installed).
+We can see that `pkg-config` can lookup various variables for e.g. `x11` but none for `xorg-server`:

 ```
 $ pkg-config --print-variables x11